OggiDanailov/class_January_2018/week7/day4/heroku.md

 ———

-1. go to your app (Rails or Sinatra) and run git init.
+1. go to your app  and run git init.

-2. push your project to GitHub if you don’t have connection to it

-3. write heroku create in the terminal in your project (here you will be prompted to write your credentials for heroku)
+2. write heroku create in the terminal in your project (here you will be prompted to write your credentials for heroku)

 ———